-Donation Matching in the United States is favored philanthropy channel.
+Donation Matching in the United States is a favored philanthropy channel.
 Many corporations match donations made by employees to a wide range of nonprofits, to support employee charitable giving, and to extend corporate philanthropy.
 Matching donations, or matching gifts, are free money that nonprofits often miss out on because of limited information on donors’ employers, complex corporate giving programs, and because the corporate matching process is usually unknown for employees.

-Post auction reach-out to bidders to encourage them to seek a donation match from their employer.
+Post-auction reach-out to bidders to encourage them to seek a donation match from their employer.
 Most people just simply forget their employer offers the match so s gentle reminder can help boost the final auction income.

 Encourage Social Media Engagement

 Social media feeds Facebook has made this super simple.
 Ever notice how many videos you see on your Facebook thread?
 This is not a coincidence.
 Facebook algorithms are favoring videos and this can help gain attention for a fundraising auction.
 This is a great time to evaluate and elevate the social media content.
 A specialist can provide a free social media assessment on all your online efforts.
 This assessment reviews your social sites as well as your website to see how you online efforts are working to attract new supporters from the most recent bidders.

 Maintain connections that have been made during all auction activities.
 Auction fundraisers bring out the core supporters who in turn bring friends to join in the festivities.
 Identify the new patrons and connect with them promptly.
 Send and auction receipt along with a list of ways to connect and save the date for future events.
 Get on the radar of the new friends and make them part of the family.
 Show bidders why their support for the cause is important and worth future commitments in terms of time or money.